 Based on the experience of AI/ML BM, it is essential to check whether the agreed performance metric is reasonable through simulation.
 And it is time consuming to align the simulation results.
 It is better to agree on the simulation assumptions as early as possible.
 We suggest discussing the simulation assumptions this meeting.
 To fully utilize RAN2’s evaluation work, we propose to use the simulation assumptions in Table 5.1-1, Table 5.3.1-1 and Table 5.3.1-2 in TR38.744 as a basis.

 Proposal 5: Use the simulation assumptions in Table 5.1-1, Table 5.3.1-1 and Table 5.3.1-2 in TR38.744 as a basis.

-To better align the final simulation results, it is the best to have only one option for each settings.
-It is observed that in RAN2 simulations, some are performed using sliding window and some are using non-sliding window.
-It is not clear to us how non-sliding window work for measurement event prediction.
-Take TTT = 160ms as an example.
-As shown in Fig.1, using non-sliding window, UE can get the measurement results at occasion 5 and occasion 10 (every 200ms).
-Suppose UE finds the enter condition of the event is met at occasion 5 and UE does the prediction.
-In our understanding, the predict RSRP is for occasion 10 and the occasions afterwards.
-We wonder how to judge the event is triggered in the future as there is no predicted result during TTT.